madeleineernst/Prematurity_SupplementaryMaterial/README.md

 This folder contains the Jupyter notebook used to assess and plot univariate correlation at the individual metabolite level using Kendall’s Tau (Supplementary Data 1).

+## Heatmap

+This folder contains the Jupyter notebook used to create a heatmap of all annotated features significantly related to gestational age by univariate correlation analysis, hypergeometric testing at the molecular family level or LASSO regression.

 ## HyperGeometricTesting

 This folder contains the Jupyter notebook used to identify chemically structurally related molecular families through hypergeometric testing overrepresented with metabolites correlating with gestational age.